Introducing Cadabra: a symbolic computer algebra system for field theory problems: Introduction

 Fourthly, the program has special support that allows the user to write (and keep) expressions in any desired form, e.g.~to specify the preferred order of objects.
 The program does not try to do anything smart unless it is explicitly told to do so.
 However, when desired, it is always possible to add any arbitrary simplification step to a list of commands which is executed at every step of the calculation.
 In this way one has precise control over the level of verbosity of the intermediate results of a computation.

 Finally, the source code of the program is freely available, with extensive documentation on how to extend it with new algorithms and new data types (e.g.~twistor variables are planned for an upcoming release).
 The program is completely independent of commercial software and relies only on a few other open source libraries and programs.
-Versions for Linux as well as for Mac~OS~X machines can be downloaded from the web site.
+It runs on Linux, Mac~OS~X, Windows and various BSD flavours and the source code as well as binary packages can be downloaded from the web site.

 The following sections discuss these characteristic features of \Cdb, illustrated with many explicit calculations and several longer examples (see in particular the Riemann tensor polynomial problem in section~\ref{s:example1}, the Kaluza-Klein gravity problem in section~\ref{s:example2} and the fermion Fierz problem in section~\ref{s:example3}).
 These examples were chosen to illustrate the typical use of \Cdb, in particular the way in which it fills a gap in the existing spectrum of computer algebra software.
 The web site offers a growing collection of longer sample calculations for those readers who are interested in applications to more advanced problems.
 The program is under active development and information about updates and new features can also be obtained from there.